osmarmcn/registro-gov/README.md

 ```

-4. Run the development server:
+4. Run the development server no diretório backend :

 ```
 npm start